 This academic activity has left a deep mark on the current park.
 In fact they can be seen 127 different species of trees and shrubs, to which are added other 23 crop varieties.
 The 0,5% comes from Africa, the 14% from America, the 3% from Australia and Oceania, the 9% from the Mediterranean area, the Balkans and Asia Minor, the 16% from Europe and the 3% from Spain.
 In addition, eleven of the species are considered typical of the Astur landscape.

 In the middle, the pedestrian paths, perfectly paved.
-Walks like the one of the Priests, the Bombé, the Herradura or the Alamos form part of the collective memory of the city.
-The fountains, the music kiosk, work of De la guardia (1887), the King's Chair, on whose back was recorded the name of King Carlos III or the Romanesque cover of the Church of San Isidoro ...
+Walks such as Los Curas, El Bombé, La Herradura or Los Alamos are already part of the collective memory of the city.
+The fountains, the bandstand, the work of De la Guardia (1887), the King's Chair, whose back was engraved with the name of King Carlos III or the Romanesque façade of the Church of San Isidoro ...

 Undoubtedly, the most celebrated son of Oviedo passed through the park on more than one occasion, Leopoldo Alas (Clarín), because the presence of his main work, La Regenta, assaults his readers from all over the world when they enter the most careful forest of Vetusta.

 As has been said, the park is fundamentally a place for recreation and walking, but also a festive and gastronomic tent, for a few or many.
 In it we can discover a tourist eating a sandwich or a whole crowd of citizens with their tablecloths.